 Outdated Content Finder

-The chaps over at Greenlane Search Marketing created a particularly useful tool if you’re struggling for content ideas.
+The chaps over at Greenlane Search Marketing created a particularly useful tool if you’re struggling for content Ideas.
 Put in the search term you want to rank for, or just the general topic of content you want to write about.
-Put in the date parameters and have a look at some of the old content.
+Put in the date parameters (I tend to look back about 3+ years) and have a read of some old content.
+See if you can jazz it up a bit and bring it into modern times, then get in touch with the webmaster and see if they’d be interested in posting the newer version.

-This is a superb WordPress plugin to ensure the content going on your site is “SEO Friendly”.
-It works on a bit of a traffic light signal basis and keeps your content in check.
+This is an awesome WordPress plugin to ensure the content going on your site is “SEO Friendly”.
+It works on a bit of a traffic light signal basis and basically keeps your content in check.

 Buzzsumo is quite simply a very good tool.
 It has an incredibly easy to use interface and allows you to quickly identify what content is working well around a particular topic as well as highlighting the major influencers.